Article

 14. Enhanced Marketing

 Instead of focusing on employees’ actions alone, in this instance consider tracking consumers’ behavior in response to your employees’ actions — like customer service call satisfaction rates when an intranet is used as a knowledge base.
+Utilizing analytics helps in understanding these interactions and their impact on business goals.

 For social advocacy, metrics like website clicks generated from social media shares, engagement based on that content (likes, comments, re-shares), and leads generated from a specific piece of shared content are equally instructive.
 These results will lead to an overall increase in marketing because of a company intranet.
 To measure its success, consider tracking these intranet metrics: